 - Know your sizing: There’s a wide range of normal when it comes to height and weight for toddlers, so while some children this age may still comfortably fit into 12M clothing, others may be venturing into 2T territory (or larger).
 But how does sizing work, and what is the difference between 2T and 24M anyway?
 While toddler sizes are based on years (2T), corresponding month sizes (24M) tend to have the same weight range, but are shorter in terms of the hem.
 Some brands also run larger or smaller than others.
 When buying clothing, it’s important to look at the tag, which generally tells the height and weight range the article of clothing is intended to fit.

 - Buy for the season: While it may be tempting to buy that super cute snowsuit that’s on clearance in July, try to fight the urge.
 Toddlers growth slows down considerably at this stage, but they do go through growth spurts, too, and it’s impossible to tell exactly how big Baby will be by the time winter rolls around.
-Limiting your purchases to items that fit right now rather than trying to predict what size he’ll be wearing in a few seasons can cut down on clothing that takes up storage space but never quite makes it onto Baby’s body.
+Limiting your purchases to items that fit right now rather than trying to predict what size they'll be wearing in a few seasons can cut down on clothing that takes up storage space but never quite makes it onto Baby’s body.

 - Buy on sale: Little clothes can come with a big price tags, but being a savvy shopper can help you save some cash.
 Signing up for websites and apps that will alert you to sales will help keep Baby looking stylish without breaking the bank.